jackal-u/csgo_behavior_cloning_ai/README.md

   - lr:  because we use adamw optimizer, it's useless. change the code if you need it.
   - epoch: epoch number you want to run
   - batch: the batch size.

+## 1 min startup for agent field test(run in game)

+- put your model in game folder, change model path in run_agent.py
+- start csgo, type sv_cheats 1; cl_draw_only_deathnotices 1; host_timescale 0.xx; in console (it depends on your pc, just make sure it runs 16 per second)
+- python run_agent.py and you are ready to go.

 ## model description